luizhlelis/typesense-playground/doc/README.md

       ]
 ```

-The volumes listed above are: a path to the scripts ([wait-for-it.sh](https://github.com/luizhlelis/typesense-playground/blob/main/src/scripts/wait-for-it.sh) that waits for `typesense` to response on it's `port` and [batch-import-docs.sh](https://github.com/luizhlelis/typesense-playground/blob/main/src/scripts/batch-import-docs.sh) which seed the data) and also a path to the dataset formatted as [JSONLines](https://jsonlines.org/).
+The volumes listed above are: a path to the scripts ([wait-for-it.sh](https://github.com/luizhlelis/typesense-playground/blob/main/src/scripts/wait-for-it.sh) that waits for `typesense` to respond on it's `port` and [batch-import-docs.sh](https://github.com/luizhlelis/typesense-playground/blob/main/src/scripts/batch-import-docs.sh) which seed the data) and also a path to the dataset formatted as [JSONLines](https://jsonlines.org/).

 ## Create collection and import documents